Want to write for HG101? Hooray! Please read the below.

 Pitching a Topic:

 If you want to write an article, please pitch it to us!
 Send an email to email@example.com.
-HG101 covers an extremely broad array of topics, so there isn’t much we’ll shoot down, although there are subjects we’ll pay more for.
 The three things we need are:

 (1) A brief run down of the game you want to cover, what you intend to cover in the article, and why you think it’s relevant.
+If it’s already on the wanted list, you can just name the game.
 This doesn’t need to be anything complicated – if it’s a somewhat enjoyable, underrated arcade game, just say that.

 (2) A writing sample.
 It doesn’t have to be anything specifically you’ve written for this pitch – if you have a video game oriented blog, that’s good enough.
 It’s just to know that you have some kind of writing capability.
 Just please note that you will need to follow the site’s writing guidelines for your actual article.